-I am not currently in-network with insurance, but I can provide superbills for potential reimbursement.
-I also offer a limited number of sliding scale spots on a case-by-case basis.
+I am currently in-network with a variety of insurances, which are listed in my "Insurance" tab of this page.
+I also offer a limited number of private-pay, sliding scale spots on a case-by-case basis.

 30 minute session........ $100